selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 ### hope

-> “In the depth of winter, I finally learned that within me there lay an invincible summer.” ― Albert Camus
+> In the depth of winter, I finally learned that within me there lay an invincible summer.
+>
+> ― Albert Camus

 hope itself is often better than what you’re hoping for…